Please Ignore, specific to a bug in the gallery

 This post describes how to make a smooth transition GIF between a choropleth map and a cartogram.
-It starts by doing a basic map of Africa and then distorts country size using the cartogram
+It starts by doing a basic map of Africa and then distorts country size using the cartogram library. ggplot2 is used to build a good looking choropleth map.
+Animation is made possible thanks to the tweenR and gganimate packages.

-At the end of this tutorial, you should get a gif
+At the end of this tutorial, you should get a gif file containing the following animation.

 Before we start, make sure you’ve got the following libraries: